hassehulabeck/glassontable/README.md

 ## Instructions

-There are two branches of this CLI (_main_ and _singleInput_).
+There are two branches of this CLI (**main** and **singleInput**).
-If you run from main, you will be asked five questions (Height and width of the table, position of the glass expressed as x and y, and finally the commands you would like to use on the glass.
+If you run from **main**, you will be asked five questions (Height and width of the table, position of the glass expressed as x and y, and finally the commands you would like to use on the glass.
 These should be entered as a comma-separated string ending with a zero, like this

 `4,3,1,2,1,1,0`

-If you run the program from the _singleInput_ branch, you will only be asked one question.
+If you run the program from the **singleInput** branch, you will only be asked one question.
 If you would like a 3x3-table, a glass placed in the middle and then move it to the right, you should enter:

 `3,3,1,1,3,1,0`